Powered By Blogger

 Not This Time Love

-When Frank, the new guy, told me he had received a letter from Prempeh College, I knew definitely that I would also be picked by the same school.
-I took our post office box key and rushed to the post office.
-I was so nervous I missed a step, tripped, and fell very hard on the ground.
-I heard one of the women selling by the roadside scream, "You are the fourth boy to fall at the same spot today.
-What could be wrong with the boys of today?
+When Frank, the new guy, told me he had received a letter from Prempeh College, I was certain that I would also be accepted by the same school.
+I grabbed our post office box key and rushed to the post office.
+I was so nervous that I missed a step, tripped, and fell hard to the ground.
+I heard one of the women selling by the roadside scream, "You are the fourth boy to fall in the same spot today!
+What is wrong with boys these days?
 Do you always have to stare at my sweet granddaughter?
-Can't you just look at her once and move on? ," she screamed.
+Can't you just glance at her once and move on?" she yelled.

-I didn't even notice the girl that the woman was talking about, until I got up from the ground and set my eyes on that beautiful girl, laughing uncontrollably at me.
-I thought I should explain to the woman that I wasn't staring at her granddaughter, but I just kept mute, smiled, and walked away quietly.
-I decided that I wasn't going to take that route on my return.
-Why?
-Our elders say, "it is only a fool whose testicles are stepped on twice."
-But wait a minute, the girl I saw beside the woman was really pretty.
-When did such a pretty angel fall from heaven?
-I don't want to believe there has been any other banishment apart from that major one that saw Satan and his cohorts being driven away from heaven.
+I hadn't even noticed the girl the woman was talking about until I got up and saw her laughing uncontrollably at me.
+I thought about explaining to the woman that I wasn't staring at her granddaughter, but I decided to stay silent, smile, and walk away quietly.
+I resolved not to take that route on my way back.
+After all, our elders say, “It is only a fool whose testicles are stepped on twice.”
+But wait a minute—the girl beside the woman was genuinely pretty.
+When did such a beautiful angel fall from heaven?
+I couldn't believe there had been any other banishment apart from that major one that expelled Satan and his cohorts from heaven.

 So who could this girl be?
-I haven't seen her in our not-so-big town before.
+I had never seen her in our not-so-big town before.
 Could she be spending the vacation with her grandmother?
-Oh, how I wish I could see her and.... ermmmmmmm maybe get to know her better.
-But I had made the decision already not to take that route on my return.
-I only hoped against hope that one day, someway somehow I would get the opportunity to meet her, and have a chat with her.
+Oh, how I wished I could see her again and perhaps get to know her better.
+But I had already decided not to take that route on my return.
+I just hoped against hope that one day, somehow, I would get the opportunity to meet her and have a chat.

-I got to the post office and dipped my hand into my pocket, but the key wasn't there.
-The only thought that came to my mind was that the key might have fallen out of my pocket when I fell.
-I didn't like the idea of going back there to search for my key but I had no option.
-I went back to the place to search for the key.
-Luckily for me, the woman wasn't there, except her granddaughter.
-I told her about my missing key, and she readily offered to help me in the search.
-A few minutes into the search, she found the key.
-Just when she was about to hand it over to me, her grandmother appeared.
+When I arrived at the post office and reached into my pocket, I realized that the key wasn't there.
+The only thought that crossed my mind was that the key must have fallen out of my pocket when I fell.
+I didn't like the idea of going back to search for it, but I had no choice.
+I returned to the spot to look for the key.
+Luckily, the woman wasn't there, just her granddaughter.
+I explained my missing key to her, and she offered to help me search.
+A few minutes into our search, she found the key.
+Just as she was about to hand it to me, her grandmother appeared.
 "You again?
-What is it that you want from my granddaughter?
-By the time I count to three, you must be gone," she told me angrily.
-I didn't want any "wahala" so I took the key from the girl and vanished.
+What do you want from my granddaughter?
+By the time I count to three, you must be gone," she commanded angrily.
+Not wanting any trouble, I took the key from the girl and quickly left.

 No comments: